ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 It's getting the money that is the part hard.

 Another downside is that there are 3 parties involved.
-A version of this with public companies reinvesting 1% of their revenue in open source is also a valuable model to explore.
+**A version of this with public companies reinvesting 1% of their revenue in open source is also a valuable model to explore.**
 That would keep it between two parties (the companies and the projects), and it would be consistent yearly revenue.

+Monetary investment is required to make a real dent in this problem.
+A lot of places have "Open Source Fridays" and "20% time", but those programs are the first to be cut when a company has issues.
+Investing in open source as a lump sum during funding rounds makes sure the investment up front, where it can't be removed as an ongoing program.

 How should we implement it?
 ---------------------------